pranshu03agg/Heat-Treatment-and-hardness-test/README.md

-# Heat Treatment of Mild Steel – MM208 Lab Report
+# Heat Treatment of Mild Steel – Lab Report

-This repository contains a detailed lab report for the **Phase Transformation and Heat Treatment Lab (MM208)** course.
+This repository contains a detailed lab report for the **Phase Transformation and Heat Treatment** course.
 The experiment involved subjecting mild steel samples to different heat treatment processes—**Annealing, Quenching, and Normalising**—to study the effects on microstructure and hardness.

  Objective